woodenclock/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------------------------

 ## FAQ 🦁

 > **Q**: Why do I get the `OOPS!!!
 Invalid Date input :-(` error?

-Ensure the day, month, year is separated by `-` e.g., `23-05-23` in **DD-MM-YY** format.
+> **A**: Ensure the day, month, year is separated by `-` e.g., `23-05-23` in **DD-MM-YY** format.

 > **Q**: Can I add photos or other media to the entries?

-Currently, WildWatch only supports text-based entries.
+> **A**: Currently, WildWatch only supports text-based entries.
 You can add descriptions, but it does not support adding photos or media directly.

 > **Q**: I accidentally deleted an entry.
 Is there a way to recover it?

-Unfortunately, deleted entries are not recoverable, so it's important to be careful when using the delete command.
+> **A**: Unfortunately, deleted entries are not recoverable, so it's important to be careful when using the delete command.

 > **Q**: I made a mistake while adding an entry.
 How can I edit or correct it?

-You can edit an entry using the edit command.
-Just specify the index of the entry you want to edit and provide the updated information.
-For example, you can use edit I/1 D/02-03-24 S/Annam Leaf Turtle N/Javier R/Injured left flipper to edit the first entry.
+> **A**: You can edit an entry using the edit command.
+> Just specify the index of the entry you want to edit and provide the updated information.
+> For example, you can use `edit I/1 D/02-03-24 S/Annam Leaf Turtle N/Javier R/Injured left flipper` to edit the first entry.

 > **Q**: I found a bug!
 What do I do?

-Great!
+> **A**: Great!
 Please contact [Min](https://github.com/woodenclock), your help is greatly appreciated!

 Alternatively, you can do the following steps below to report an issue with our program.
 We value your feedback, and opening an issue on our GitHub repository is a great way to help us identify and address problems.

 ### Step-by-Step Instructions:

 1. **Visit the GitHub Repository**